-I investigated whether Cs affected cell proliferation in the NIH/3T3 cells.
+We investigated whether Cs affected cell proliferation in the NIH/3T3 cells.
 Effects of alkali metal elements on NIH/3T3 cell growth were assessed by WST assay (Figure 1).
 CsCl treatment decreased NIH/3T3 cell growth in a dose-dependent manner, and its cell growth inhibiting effect was highest among the examined alkali metal elements.
-The data were fitted using the equation: $Y = A / [1 + (X-Cl / EC{50})]$, where Y is the relative cell growth ratio (%), A is the control cell ratio (without alkali metal element addition), X-Cl is the alkali metal chloride salt concentration in medium (mM), EC{50} is the effective concentration (mM).
-The estimated EC{50} value of Li, Na, K, Rb, and Cs was $15.5 \pm 4.5 \text{ mM}$, $85.7 \pm 31.9 \text{ mM}$, $81.0 \pm 23.4 \text{ mM}$, $13.4 \pm 3.0 \text{ mM}$, and $2.2 \pm 0.3 \text{ mM}$, respectively.
-The results showed that Cs was the most effective on NIH/3T3 cell growth among the alkali metal elements.
+The data were fitted using the equation : $Y = A / [1 + (X-Cl / EC{50})]$, where Y is the relative cell growth ratio (%), A is the control cell ratio (without alkali metal element addition), X-Cl is the alkali metal chloride salt concentration in medium (mM), EC{50} is the effective concentration (mM).
+The estimated EC{50} values of Li, Na, K, Rb, and Cs were 15.5 \pm 4.5 mM, 85.7 \pm 31.9 mM, 81.0 \pm 23.4 mM, 13.4 \pm 3.0 mM, and 2.2 ± 0.3 mM, respectively.
+The results showed that Cs had the most effect on NIH/3T3 cell growth among the alkali metal elements.

 Effects of alkali metal elements on cytotoxicity were assessed by leakage of intracellular LDH activity in NIH/3T3 cells (Table 1).
 The LDH activity in the extracellular media indicates plasma membrane integrity.
-The cytotoxicity was low levels (< 10% of control) and was not enhanced by treatment using 0.03-30 mM of any alkali metal elements.
-The extracellular LDH activity and concomitant plasma membrane damage were not affected by treatment with any alkali metal elements, in doses up to 30 mM.
+The cytotoxicity was low (< 10% of control) and was not enhanced by treatment using 0.03-